Typical Guidelines for Fix & Flip Loans

 Funded Fix & Flip Loans in the United States

-This new client is a full-time real estate agent/broker who also passively invests in real estate.
-He has eight flips under his belt, and he owns ten rental properties in the higher-end luxury home market in Philadelphia.
-The borrower typically uses cash to fund acquisitions and construction costs, however he was running into cash flow issues due to high construction costs.
-Although the borrower liked the flexibility of using his own cash to avoid managing draw requests, he no longer had the ability to fund 100% of construction over his three active properties without depleting his cash reserves.
+This Client was a full-time real estate agent/broker who also passively invests in real estate.
+He had eight flips under his belt and owned ten rental properties in the higher-end luxury home market in Philadelphia, Pennsylvania.
+The Borrower typically uses cash to fund acquisitions and construction costs, however he was running into cash flow issues due to high construction costs.
+Although the Borrower liked the flexibility of using his own cash to avoid managing draw requests, he no longer had the ability to fund 100% of construction over his three active properties without depleting his cash reserves.
 This successful investor found himself stuck—needing to choose between selling one of his three projects at 50% completion or finding another option.
-To make matters worse, the borrower had subcontractors breathing down his neck and he did not have the luxury of time to wait for a bank, nor would they be able to offer him the leverage he needed.
-A mutual contact in the real estate community referred the borrower to iFC’s co-founder Chris Tereo.
+To make matters worse, the Borrower had subcontractors breathing down his neck and he did not have the luxury of time to wait for a bank, nor would they be able to offer him the leverage he needed.
+A mutual contact in the real estate community referred the Borrower to iFC’s co-founder Chris Tereo.
 After hearing the investor’s dilemma, Chris walked the investor through a creative financing technique called “delayed financing.”
 Essentially, this meant that, by leveraging the original purchase price of the house, iFC could give the investor a “cash out” loan to help him recoup some of the construction costs he had already spent.
 Then, in addition, iFC would fund 100% of the construction costs in holdback.
+This SFR fix and flip loan was funded in February 2022.

-Center Street Lending, a direct private lending firm funded a $3.9MM fix and flip loan for a highly experienced investor in Los Angeles, California.
-The purchase price was $4.95MM so our 1st mortgage was a 66% loan-to-value and the loan term is 15 months.
+Center Street Lending, a direct private lending firm, funded a $3,900,000 fix and flip loan for a highly experienced investor in Los Angeles, California.
+The purchase price was $4,950,000 so our 1st mortgage was a 66% loan-to-value.
+The loan term was set at 15 months.
 The property is a single-family residence and was built in 1951.
-The investor plans to do heavy rehab on the 39,000 sq.ft property.
-This residential fix and flip loan was funded in November 2021.
+The investor plans to do heavy rehab on the 39,000-square-foot property.
+This SFR fix and flip loan was funded in November 2021.

 PURCHASE PRICE: $470,000